Diff'rent Strokes: Dana Plato

-During the series' sixth season, Plato became pregnant and her character was written out of the series (though she would go on to make guest appearances for the final two seasons).
-In 1984, she married the father of her child, musician Lanny Lambert, but the couple divorced in 1990.
-Due to financial difficulties and her growing addiction to drugs and alcohol, Plato relinquished custody of her son, Tyler, to Lambert.
+In 1984, during the series' sixth season, Plato became pregnant and her character was written out of the series (though she would go on to make guest appearances for the final two seasons).
+Before giving birth, she married the child's father, musician Lanny Lambert, but the couple divorced in 1990.
+Due to financial difficulties and her severe addiction to drugs and alcohol, Plato voluntarily relinquished custody of her son, Tyler, to Lambert.
 In an attempt to boost her faltering career, Plato posed for Playboy in June 1989, but her appearance in the magazine did not help her land acting jobs.
+Plato also starred in a few B movies.
 By 1990, Plato was living in Las Vegas.
-Despite having made $25,000 an episode while on the series, she was often broke and was working as a cashier at a dry cleaning store.
+Despite having earned $25,000 an episode while on the series, she was often broke likely from her years of drug abuse and was working as a cashier at a dry cleaning store.
 In February 1991, she was arrested after robbing a Las Vegas video store armed with a pellet gun.
 She was arrested the following year for forging prescriptions for Valium.
 In 1998, she appeared in a softcore pornographic film entitled Different Strokes: The Story of Jack and Jill...and Jill, which was intended to capitalize on her Diff'rent Strokes fame.
 After her arrests, Plato publicly admitted that she struggled with an addiction to drugs and alcohol.
 Plato died of a drug overdose in 1999 at age 34.
 Her death was ruled a suicide.
 Her son, Tyler, died by suicide in 2010.

 Todd Bridges

 After the series ended Bridges developed an addiction to cocaine.
 In February 1988, he was arrested and charged with the attempted murder of a drug dealer at a crack house in South Central Los Angeles.
 He was acquitted in November 1989.
 Bridges was also arrested on a concealed weapon charge and possession of cocaine.
 In 1994, he was arrested after allegedly ramming someone's car after an argument.
 After years of battling drug addiction, Bridges became sober in the early 1990s.
-He now travels across the United States, touring schools and discussing the dangers of drug use.
+He has traveled across the United States, touring schools and discussing the dangers of drug use.
 Bridges has continued acting in films and television.
-Bridges' more high-profile role was as Monk, a shell-shocked Vietnam veteran, conspiracy theorist, and nephew of Chris's boss Doc on the sitcom Everybody Hates Chris.
-Since Charlotte Rae's death in 2018 at the age of 92, Bridges is the only living member of the original cast.
+Bridges's more high-profile role was as Monk, a shell-shocked Vietnam veteran, conspiracy theorist, and nephew of Chris's boss Doc on the sitcom Everybody Hates Chris.
+Since Charlotte Rae's death in 2018 at the age of 92, as of 2025, Bridges remains the only living member of the original cast.